torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

     * There must be an `UNNEST` property.
     * There cannot be a `JOIN` or `ON` property.

+**Adding a `FROM` clause affects the interpretation of properties.** Since there are usually multiple databases or join sources, property names (paths) in the entire query need to be disambiguated by prefixing the appropriate alias.
+So in the example below, a document's `abbreviation` property has to be named as `.state.abbreviation`, not just `.abbreviation`.

+#### Scope and Collections in `FROM`

 If `COLLECTION` is given, the special value `"_"` (just an underscore) may be used to refer to the default collection.
 The name of the database (i.e. the directory name without the `.cblite2` extension) may also be used to refer to the default collection.

+If `SCOPE` is given, `COLLECTION` must also be present and must name a non-default collection.
+Alternatively, the scope name can be given as a prefix of the `COLLECTION` value, followed by a "`.`": e.g. `"COLLECTION":"fooscope.barcoll"`.

->**STATUS:** (June 2021) As Collections is still an unsupported feature, the use of the `COLLECTION` property with values that don't name the default collection is also unsupported.
-It's recommended if you're generating JSON that you just leave out the property.
+>**STATUS:** (January 2022) As Collections is still an unsupported feature, the use of the `SCOPE` property, or the `COLLECTION` property with values that don't name the default collection, is unsupported.
+It's recommended if you're generating JSON that you just leave out these properties.

-Example:
+#### Example of `FROM`

 ```json
     "FROM": [{"as": "person"},
              {"as": "state", "on": ["=", [".state.abbreviation"],